Keiraville

 Keiraville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified nine projects likely affecting the region.
-Notable initiatives include Irvine Street Gwynneville Precinct Planning Proposal, 2-8 Highway Avenue Multi-Dwelling Housing Development, Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, and University of Wollongong Campus Master Plan.
+AreaSearch has identified nine projects likely affecting the region.
+Notable projects include the Irvine Street Gwynneville Precinct Planning Proposal, 2-8 Highway Avenue Multi-Dwelling Housing Development, Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, and University of Wollongong Campus Master Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.